iDevicesInc/SweetBlue/README.md

       1. Right-click on the `src` folder.
       2. Hover over `Build Path->`.
       3. Click `Use as Source Folder`.
-  5. If building with JAR...
+  5. Else if building with JAR...
       1. Expand the `jars` folder.
       2. Right click on `sweetblue_{version}.jar`.
       3. Hover over `Build Path->`.